boozallen/sdp-libraries/docs/contributing/index.md

 ---

-This repository uses [npm-groovy-lint](https://github.com/nvuillam/npm-groovy-lint) with the recommended codenarc profile for Jenkins.
+This repository uses [npm-groovy-lint](https://github.com/nvuillam/npm-groovy-lint) with the recommended CodeNarc profile for Jenkins.

-The `.groovylintrc.json` can be used to tune the rule profile.
+The `.groovylintrc.json` file can be used to tune the rule profile.

 To lint the libraries, run: